-The Silent ANZAC project aim to:
+The Silent ANZAC project goals were:

 - To commemorate the sacrifices of Australian service men and women during WW1;